black butterfly with yellow stripes on white daisy-like flower

 Florida is home to eight species of Bidens, all of which are commonly known as Spanish needles.
 Many of us have a love/hate relationship with Bidens — we love how attractive their nectar is to many species of butterflies and bees, but are annoyed when our clothes (or our dogs!) resemble a well-stocked pin cushion after coming in contact with these plants.
 Why does this happen?
 All Bidens species have seeds (technically a type of fruit called an achene) that are easily dislodged and bear two to five barbed prongs on their tips.
 The barbs (think harpoon) result in the seeds easily embedding in clothing and animal fur, which aids in dispersal.

-All but one Bidens species found in Florida are native.
+All but one Bidens species found in Florida are native (although the native status of Bidens alba is in question).
 Below are the four species most likely to be seen in natural areas and parks and along roadsides.
 Common names other than Spanish needles or Beggarticks are noted.

 Bidens is also commonly referred to as Beggarticks, and is closely related to Coreopsis, which is commonly known as Tickseed.
 The seeds of Bidens and many Coreopsis have been said to resemble ticks.